debate-map/client-old/README.md

-# Canonical Debate Client
+# Debate Map Client

-The official client website for the Canonical Debate project.
+The official client website for the Debate Map project.

-For more information, visit the website at: <https://canonicaldebate.com>
+For more information, visit the website at: <https://debatemap.app>

 ### Workspace setup

-1) Clone the repo to disk: <https://github.com/canonical-debate-lab/client.git>
+1) Clone the repo to disk: <https://github.com/debate-map/client.git>
 2) Run `npm install` in the project's root folder.

 For recommended setup of your code editor and other tools, see: [Editor setup](#editor-setup)